anupkalburgi/olgish/docs/Week_1.md

 	-   F#
 	-   lisp

 Both style of programming languages have there own advantages and disadvantages.
 And most of the time we can use use Non Functional languages to write functional code, and the other way around.
-The important thining we have to understand is concepts within each, and not how they implement that.
-We will be dicussing them as we cross over that
+The important thing we have to understand is concepts within each, and not how they implement that.
+We will be discussing them as we cross over that

 ![[Pasted image.png]]

-We are going to be using python becasue
+We are going to be using python because
 1. You know it already to a large extent.
 2. very good language to use in a interview.
-3. has a low barrier to entry, compared to other langaugaes
+3. has a low barrier to entry, compared to other Languages
 4. Most ML frameworks use python